-At the weekend, we took our 15 month old daughter to Goose Fair in Nottingham, one of the largest travelling fairs in Europe.
+At the weekend, we took our 15 month old little girl to Goose Fair in Nottingham, one of the largest travelling fairs in Europe.
 We used to go every year when I was growing up, so I couldn’t wait to carry on the family tradition with Maple.

 She had a wide-eyed look of excitement on her face for the entire day, especially when she went on the Runaway Train ride and held a hairy coconut for the first time!